-Here Are 5 Items That Should Be in Every Gay Man’s Traveling Toiletry Kit
+Here Are 5 Items That Should Be in Every Queer Guy’s Traveling Toiletry Kit

 Traveling: lots of fun.
 The thought of packing before you travel: not so much.
 For many guys, one of the biggest hassles of leaving home and exploring the world — whether near or far — is the lack of access to your typical grooming routine.
 You can’t exactly lug along that giant-size shampoo and body wash, and even the toothpaste you use every day at home is in danger of TSA confiscation.
 One way to combat the ‘travel packing blues’ is to have a travel toiletry kit always at the ready.

 We’re talking about a toiletry kit that is never not packed.
 One that makes packing for your upcoming business trip or long-awaited vacation that much easier.
 Just make it the last item you throw on top of your suitcase before that final zip-up.